 Tips for deciding if this is the right time to welcome a new pet into your home:

 - Are the other dogs and cats in your home neutered or spayed and current on shots?

-• Have you researched the breed of pet you are interested in?
+- Have you researched the breed of pet you are interested in?

 - How will you deal with housebreaking, training, behavioral problems and daily care of a pet?

-• What kind of pet is best for you and your family?
+- What kind of pet is best for you and your family?

-• Will your working hours allow enough time to provide the care, attention and exercise a pet needs every day?
+- Will your working hours allow enough time to provide the care, attention and exercise a pet needs every day?

 - If you have children, are they prepared to be respectful to an animal that lives in your home and share the responsibilities involved in pet ownership?

 1. Adoption requirements

-If you have a cat or dog living in your home already, a maximum of one pet can be unaltered.
+If you have a cat(s) or dog(s) living in your home already, a maximum of one pet can be unaltered.
 The other pets must be neutered or spayed.
 All cats and dogs in your home must be current on rabies vaccination.
-If you rent your home you will need to have approval from your landlord and any pet deposits paid before taking home your new pet home.
+If you rent your home we strongly suggest approval from your landlord and any pet deposits paid before taking your new pet home.
 Small children (under the age of 10) living within your household must be present to interact with the dog or cat.
 If adopting a dog and you have a dog at home, that dog is welcome to come in for an interaction.
 You will need to bring a leash and collar or a suitable crate or carrier when you pick up your new pet.
 Leashes and collars are available for purchase at the shelter.

 3. Visit with the pet